dip000/godot-landscaper/README.md

 * When you try to save a project file, the Inspector UndoRedo will be too bamboozled to work properly.
 I patched it by duplicating the resource and saving the scene, don't know why that works but ok 🤷‍♂️
 * If any error happens, there will be a mismatch of commits, and it might get UndoRedo crazy.
 Kind of fixed it by spam-committing empty actions.
 * If Nodes and properties do not seem to move or respond at all.
 The UndoRedo is probably the culprit, yet again.
 Restart the scene, and it should be ok

+About The Scanning (for auto-coloring the bottom of grass instances):
+* So there's a limit to one mesh per PhysicsBody3D configured in Ground Coloring > Scan Meshes.
+Though the scanner does find any number of materials, textures, and colors.
+* Scanning for shader shenanigans like detail textures, UV transforms, etc.. is not a viable thing to simulate to paint the bottom of the grass instances.
+Best I can do is find the main texture with Ground Coloring > Scan Color Sources, or manual paint with "paint_with_sencondary_color"

+About compatibility with Terrain3D:
+* To use QuadGrassTool or Grass3DTool:
+  - Set Terrain3D/collision_mode = DynamicEditor or FullEditor
+  - Set QuadGrassTool/AnchorNode = Terrain3D
+  - Set QuadGrassTool/paint_with_sencondary_color = True (Sorry, this tool cannot access the ground color data to be auto-colored)
+  - Set QuadGrassTool/scan_layer = Terrain3D/collision_mask

 # Author notes
 Hi, nickname's DIP.
 Thanks for passing by!<br />